-For information about Trimingham Church and other local churches, including church service times, visit the link below:
+For information about Trimingham Church and other local churches, including church service times, visit the link below and go to “Worship & Events Calendar” at the top of the Home page:

 The Church of St John the Baptist’s Head, Trimingham